Free no-obligation site survey · Nationwide coverage Contact Us

 Commercial wall coating in London

 No other UK city asks as much of its commercial frontages.
-Footfall, lease value and planning scrutiny all hang partly on how a building presents to the street, while traffic film, airborne grime and hard repaint cycles wear the finish down faster than most owners expect.
-Commercial wall coating in London is the structured answer to that cycle: rather than repainting the same problems every few years, a surveyed and specified coating system deals with the substrate first, then delivers a finish designed to shrug off the dirt and the weather for far longer.
-The catch is that the capital’s building stock is so varied that no single product or method suits it all, and a contractor who claims otherwise has not looked closely enough.
+Footfall, lease value and planning scrutiny all hang partly on how a building presents to the street.
+Traffic film, airborne grime and hard repaint cycles wear the finish down faster than most owners expect.
+Commercial wall coating in London is our answer to that cycle.
+We don’t just repaint the same problems every few years.
+We survey the building, specify a coating system, deal with the substrate first, then deliver a finish designed to shrug off the dirt and the weather for far longer.
+The catch is that the capital’s building stock is so varied.
+No single product or method suits it all.
+A contractor who claims otherwise hasn’t looked closely enough.

 The building types this usually means